|

 perhaps those sources and methods were taking

 place right here in the United States.
+The question came up in select

 intelligence committee on Capitol Hill today.